 Lauren serves as the Chair of the Spring River Executive Committee.

 Carrie Zarka Dooley

-Carrie Zarka Dooley is the founder of Shakti Life Kitchen, an organic plant-based food company that has served North east Florida for 13 years.
-She was part owner of European Street Café for over a decade where she learned the importance of community service and how valuable it is to work in collaboration to meet idealistic goals.
+Carrie is the founder of Shakti Life Kitchen, an organic plant-based food company that has served Northeast Florida for 13 years.
+She was part owner of European Street Café for over three decades where she learned the importance of community service and how valuable it is to work in collaboration to meet idealistic goals.
 The bonds she formed with European Street have secured many donations that support Waldorf education including the garden space that is now Jacksonville Educational Community's "home."
-Carrie has a B.A. in Sociology, is a certified Plant-based nutritionist from Cornell and holds a certificate in Waldorf Education from Antioch University where she is currently working on her Master’s project in outdoor education.
+Carrie has a B.A. in Sociology, is a certified Plant-based nutritionist from Cornell, and holds a certificate in Waldorf Education from Antioch University where she is currently working on her Master’s project in outdoor education.

-Being raised in Northeast Florida, and being immersed in the service industry for over 30 years has allowed Carrie to make supportive connections city-wide that supports the mission to further Outdoor Waldorf Education and set the platform for our becoming Biodynamic garden.
+Being raised in Northeast Florida, and being immersed in the service industry for over 30 years has allowed Carrie to make supportive connections city-wide that support the mission to further Outdoor Waldorf Education and set the platform for our becoming Biodynamic garden.
 She is deeply connected to the life of the land and gets her inspiration from that which grows locally.
-She is a mother to 12-year-old Zophia, a student at Spring River.
+She is a mother to 13-year-old Zophia, a student at Spring River.
 Carrie was hired as Spring River School’s program director in 2021.
-She served as volunteer for the Waldorf movement for eight years where she served as Board President to the Playgarden Inc. in 2012-2013, and board member for the following seven years.
+Prior to that, she served as a volunteer for the Waldorf movement for eight years where she served as Board President of The Playgarden, Inc. in 2012-2013 and board member for the following seven years.